 Will I be able to return to my usual activities?

-You can generally expect to return to most activities in life, but the stiffness in side-to-side motion will limit certain activities
+You can generally expect to return to most activities in life, but the stiffness in side-to-side motion will limit certain activities requiring this motion.

 When can I expect to have recovered from a triple arthrodesis?